yrgoldteeth/bootstrap-will_paginate/README.markdown

     gem 'bootstrap-will_paginate'

-If you need support for Bootstrap 3.0.0, the changes have been [merged][b30] into the master branch but not released to Rubygems.
-Add to your Gemfile like so:

-    gem 'bootstrap-will_paginate', :git => 'git://github.com/yrgoldteeth/bootstrap-will_paginate.git'

 ### Usage

 Just like you would in the regular [will_paginate][wp].
 If you've got a need to use the default will_paginate stylings,